Abhishek-kumar82078/docx-converter/README.md

 ```
  on Unix or MacOS.

- - Installs all of the modules listed in our Python requirements file into your project environment using
+ - Installs all of the modules listed in my Python requirements file into your project environment using

  ```
 pip install -r requirements.txt